ros2/design/articles/112_generated_interfaces_cpp.md

 ### Constructors

-The *default constructor* initializes all members with their default value.
+Currently the *default constructor* does no initialization of member fields.
+This means that the user is responsible for ensuring that all fields are initialized before use, otherwise undefined behavior may result.
+In a future release, the *default constructor* will initialize all fields.
-Optionally the constructor can be invoked with an allocator.
+Optionally the constructor can be invoked with an allocator as discussed [above](#Messages).

 The struct has no constructor with positional arguments for the members.
 The short reason for this is that if code would rely on positional arguments to construct data objects changing a message definition would break existing code in subtle ways.